benjamincorcoran/benjamincorcoran.github.io/_posts/2021-01-04-facebook-bot.md

 * `thread_id` is the id of the conversation or group from which the message was received.
 * `thread_type` distinguishes the type of messenger chat being interacted with as they have different API criteria.

 Fortunately, I don't need to worry too much about these arguments, except for the `message_object`.
-All I need to do is build some functions to create responses for the three use cases, and some logic to determine when to call each function.
+All I need to do is build some functions to create responses for the two use cases, and some logic to determine when to call each function.

 ## IF Hi THEN Hi